 Berivan Orucoglu is a journalist by training and she has written extensively on U.S.-Turkish relations, Turkish domestic politics, good governance and freedom of press, publishing in major international print media, including the Washington Post, New York Times, and Foreign Policy.

-Berivan Orucoglu is the program coordinator of the Supporting Human Rights Defenders program at the McCain Institute for International Leadership at Arizona State University.
-In this role, Orucoglu works with the senior director for Human Rights and Democracy to provide transition assistance to human rights activists forced to flee their surroundings because of threats – thus enabling them to remain engage in the fight for human rights.
+Ms. Orucoglu is currently the Human Rights & Democracy Program Manager at the McCain Institute for International Leadership at ASU.
+In this role, she works with the Senior Director for Human Rights and Democracy to provide transition assistance to human rights activists forced to flee their surroundings because of threats – thus enabling them to remain engaged in the fight for human rights.

-Before moving to the United States, she has served as the senior communications advisor to the American Ambassador in Ankara, Turkey for three years.
-She drafted the Ambassador’s talking points and speeches, and prepared him, other senior Embassy officers, and visiting senior U.S. government officials for their public appearances and interactions with Turkish and world media.
-During her time at the Embassy, she regularly organized and supported high level visits to Turkey, winning the commendation of Vice President Biden, Secretary of State Kerry, former Secretary Clinton.
+Before moving to the US, she has served as the senior Communications Advisor to the American Ambassador in Ankara, Turkey for three years.
+She drafted the Ambassador’s talking points and speeches, and prepared him, other senior Embassy officers, and visiting senior US Government officials for their public appearances and interactions with Turkish and world media.
+During her time at the Embassy, she regularly organized and supported high level visits to Turkey, winning the commendation of former Vice President Biden, former Secretary of State Kerry, former Secretary Clinton.